hirentimbadiya/disney-plus-clone/README.md

+in this repository I have created a disney plus clone using react redux. i have used material-ui , react slick , react router dom , react useState , styled-components and also hosted it using firebase real time database. you can also visit the project , you need to login using google authentication.

+the poject has 3 main pages login page , home page and detail page. in login page you need to login using google and it will redirect to the home page and in home page if you click on any recommended movie it will redirect you to the detail about that perticular clicked movie.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.